Withdrawal/Leave of Absence

 Eligibility for Pepperdine funding is dependent on full-time enrollment in regular coursework.
-If you withdraw or take a leave of absence prior to completing 60% of the trimester, your Pepperdine funding will be canceled.
+If you withdraw or take a leave of absence prior to completing 60% of the term, your Pepperdine funding will be canceled.

 Leaves of Absence or Withdrawals

-If you wish to withdraw from all classes for the term or withdraw permanently from the University, you must notify their education or psychology academic advisor in writing using your Pepperdine e-mail account.
+If you wish to withdraw from all classes for the term or withdraw permanently from the University, you must notify your Education or Psychology academic advisor in writing using your Pepperdine e-mail account.
 Your withdrawal date will be determined as the earliest date GSEP was aware that you stopped attending classes.

 Financial Aid Adjustments

 The federal government provides financial aid offices with a schedule that is used to determine how much of your Title IV funds you have earned if you take a leave of absence or withdraw.

-Based on the date you give notice of your leave of absence or withdrawal, the Financial Aid Office will determine what amount will be returned to the federal program.
-If you have completed 60% or less of a given trimester, the Financial Aid Office uses the schedule provided by the federal government to determine the refund.
-If you have completed more than 60% of a trimester, you are considered to have earned 100% of your Title IV funds for that trimester.
+Based on the the student's last date of attendance, the Financial Aid Office will determine what amount will be returned to the federal program.
+If you have completed 60% or less of a given term, the Financial Aid Office uses the schedule provided by the federal government to determine the refund.
+If you have completed more than 60% of a term, you are considered to have earned 100% of your Title IV funds for that term.

-For example, if you take a leave of absence after completing 40% of a trimester, you are then eligible to keep 40% of your federal funds, and the remaining 60% of the federal funds will be returned.
+For example, if you take a leave of absence after completing 40% of a term, you are then eligible to keep 40% of your federal funds, and the remaining 60% of the federal funds will be returned.